Anismhamid/server/ReadMe.md

 #### Response:

--   200 OK: Returns a list of all receipts.
+-   200 OK: Returns a list of all receipts

--   403 Forbidden: If the user is not an Admin.
+-   403 Forbidden: If the user is not an Admin

--   404 Not Found: If no receipts are found.
+-   404 Not Found: If no receipts are found

 ---

 ### receipts (GET/api/receipts/:userId)

--   Fetch receipts for a specific user.
+-   Fetch receipts for a specific user

 -   Permissions: User can only access their own receipts or an Admin can access any user's receipts.